|Hash and Hash Iterator Object Language Elements|

 specifies whether the method succeeded or failed.

-specifies the name of a hash object.
+specifies the name of the hash object.